bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 ## Description of this exercise

-We run and save the g:Profiler results using different parameters.
+We run and saved g:Profiler results using different parameters.
 An enrichment map represents the result of enrichment analysis as a network where significantly enriched gene-sets that share a lot of genes in common will form identifiable clusters.
 The visualization of the results as these biological themes will ease the interpretation of the results.

 The goal of this exercise is to learn how to: